 It may come as a surprise to some to learn that soccer goals can vary in size and dimensions and that different soccer organizations have their own requirements when it comes to the goals used within their private leagues and age groups.
-Generally, goals used for youth or indoor soccer are not the same size as a standard soccer goal but are narrower and less tall.
-The goals found in youth soccer are generally between 16.5 and 21 feet wide and between 6.5 and 7 feet tool, while those in indoor football are 12 feet wide and 6 feet 6 inches tall.
+Generally, mini soccer nets used for youth or indoor soccer are not the same size as a standard soccer goal but are narrower and less tall.
+The soccer goals found in youth soccer are generally between 16.5 and 21 feet wide and between 6.5 and 7 feet tool, while those in indoor football are 12 feet wide and 6 feet 6 inches tall.

 Here are the Soccer Goal Sizes used by various governing bodies.

 According to FIFA (Fédération Internationale de Football Association), a soccer goal consists of two upright posts that are joined together horizontally by a crossbar, and are situated equidistant from the corner flags on each side of the pitch.
 The crossbar and goalposts must be made from wood, metal, or other approved material, and the posts, furthermore, must be either round, rectangular, square or elliptical, and should pose no risk or physical harm to players.
 The crossbar and goalposts must be white – no other color is permitted.

 The posts should be 8 yards apart, while the edge of the crossbar, at its lowest, should measure 8 feet from the ground.
 Both the goalposts and crossbar should have a uniform width and depth, which must not be greater than 5 inches (12 centimeters).
 Goal nets can be attached, but they are required to drape on the ground behind the goal, and should not impede or interfere with the actions of a goalkeeper in any way.
 This is consistent with professional soccer goals.

 The requirements for US colleges are close to those set by FIFA.